opandolf/AI_Learning_Projects/Supervised Learning/dslr/README.md

 # Datascience X Logistic Regression

-Project where the aim is to do the Hogwart Sorting hat's job, select for a student his house using data about them.
+Project where the aim is to do the Hogwart Sorting hat's job, select for a student his house using data about him.
 A training and test dataset is given.
 The project is divided in 2 parts: data exploration and logistic regression classifier implementation.